kristianmandrup/ember-config/README.md

 ### Layout

-Installs a layout framework
+Installs a layout framework of your choice

 - Twitter Bootstrap
 - Zurb Foundation
 - Ink
 - Pure
-- Brick
 - Gumby
-- Other
+- *alternative*

-Alternative layout frameworks:
+*Alternative layout frameworks*

+- Semantic UI
+- Flat UI (bootstrap theme)
-- semantic-ui
+- Brick (web components!?)

+(TODO)
-- flat-ui
+- UI-kit
-- ui-kit
+- Bootflat
-- bootflat
+- Cascade
-- cascade
+- Skeleton
-- skeleton
+- more... ??

-You are welcome to add your own generator and invoke it from here ;)
+Note: You are most welcome to add your own layout generator and invoke it from here ;)

 ### Components